thillRobot/seam_detection/README.md

 - [ ] The tf migration is incomplete.
 Parts of both libraries are currently used.
 For example `tf::transform` is used for  `pcl_ros::transformPointCloud`.
 There is probably another way, but I have not figured it out yet.
 - [ ] Improve conversion from `ICP::` to `TF::` in REGISTER_CLOUD_ICP function in `seam_detection.cpp`.
 Currently it is clunky and overbloated, but it works.

-- [ ] use a .cpp class to improve the implementation of seam_detection.cpp - DO THIS!
+- [ ] use a .cpp class to improve the implementation of seam_detection.cpp, clean up the code in general, it is overbloated!

 - [ ] improve efficiecy of `seam_detection.cpp` by redcucing the number of extra copies of cloud objects used in the main workflow.
 Many of these were only used for debugging purposes.